Amy Marlow, MPH, RD, CDN

 Liquid blood and plasma increases by about 50% during pregnancy but RBCs only increase by about 30%.
 This imbalance may lead to anemia.

 The most common cause of anemia in pregnancy is a low level of iron.
 Iron is the mineral that makes hemoglobin.
 During pregnancy, your iron requirements increase.
 If this need is not met or if your iron stores are low, you may develop anemia.

 Other less common causes of anemia in pregnancy include:

 Factors that may increase your chance of getting anemia in pregnancy include:

 Anemia might not cause any symptoms.
 If symptoms do occur they may include the following:

+Your practitioner will ask about your symptoms and medical history.
+A physical exam will be done.
 Your practitioner will test your blood for anemia at your first prenatal visit.
 It will also be tested again late in the second trimester or early in the third trimester.

 Your practitioner will look at the following:

 Other characteristics of your blood will be examined to look for any specific causes of your anemia.